Badr-Elarby/CoinFlow/README.md

 CoinFlow is a comprehensive and modern cryptocurrency tracking application built with Flutter.
 It offers real-time market data, seamless portfolio management, and a clean, responsive user interface for both light and dark modes.
 The app is powered by the CoinGecko API for live data and uses Firebase for secure user authentication.

+> ⚠️ Note:
+> This repository is a fork of a team project.
+## 👤 My Contribution

+This repository is a fork of a team project.
+I was responsible for the following key areas:

+- 🎨 **UI Styling & Theming**
+  - Defined the complete color system, typography, and text styles
+  - Implemented Light & Dark themes with consistent design tokens

+- 📱 **Responsive & Adaptive Design**
+  - Built responsive layouts for different screen sizes
+  - Implemented adaptive UI for **tablet & landscape orientations**

+- 🧩 **Portfolio Feature**
+  - Developed the full Portfolio feature including UI, state management, and data flow

+- ⚙️ **Settings Feature**
+  - Implemented core settings functionality and UI

+- 📊 **Market Feature (Partial Contribution)**
+  - Contributed to the Market feature implementation and UI integration

 ## Features

 - **Real-time Market Data:** Track prices, market caps, and volume for thousands of cryptocurrencies.